Image Credit: Delpixel/Shutterstock.com

 This description can then be linked to the color in terms of the brightness, hue, and purity, and if plotted as chromaticity coordinates on a chromaticity diagram, the triangle formed from the points encloses all the colors that can be reproduced by the light source.
 This is known as the color gamut of the source and applies in fact to any multi-colored tunable light source like a display or RGB LED lamp.
 The shape of this gamut entirely depends on the technology of the light source.

-Example of a color gamut which is defined by the color coordinates of three primaries.
+Example of a color gamut that is defined by the color coordinates of three primaries.
 Any color within the triangle can be made using the primaries located at the vertices.

 Applications of Colorimetry